Shadow Psychology, which originates from Carl Jung’s analytical

 unworthy, like

-Consequently, they stifle their need for assistance, resulting in
+they stifle their need for assistance, resulting in exhaustion and tense

 The Importance of Shadow Work

-shadow self.
-This activity is essential for emotional recovery and
+self.
+This activity is essential for emotional recovery and individual growth.

-individual growth.
-A study in Psychological Review indicates that
+A study in Psychological Review indicates that suppressing negative emotions

-emotions, leading to better mental health and increased self-awareness.
+address these repressed emotions, leading to better mental health and

-Understanding the psychology of the shadow self is important for
+increased self-awareness.
+Understanding the psychology of the shadow self is

 -